You may think that SASE framework withdrawal sounds complicated, but in practice it should have little affect on your business.

 - Bookmark this page to stay up-to-date with future developments.

 Are frameworks in earlier batches still being withdrawn?

-Frameworks previously announced in the earlier batches (1-3) that have either already been withdrawn, or frameworks that have already received a published, confirmed delayed withdrawal date will be withdrawn as previously specified.
+Frameworks listed in batches (1-3) and frameworks that have a published, confirmed delayed withdrawal date are to be withdrawn as previously specified.

-The following frameworks within our footprint have all been withdrawn, with the last possible new starts for each framework being no later than 30th September 2017.
+The following frameworks are now all withdrawn.
+The date of the last possible new starts for these frameworks was 30th September 2017.

 |Framework Name||Level||Withdrawal Date|

 |Contact Centre Operations Management||4||01/12/2016|

 Will there be any further SASE framework closures before 2020?

 It is our understanding that the Government will not withdraw any further English apprenticeship frameworks until 2020.
 This includes all frameworks in batches 4 and 5 that were previously scheduled for withdrawal and any frameworks that are not yet scheduled for withdrawal.